Our Monthly Travel Expense Log

 - Verizon 4G/3G MiFi with Millenicom (20GB/mo) – $70

-So we consider our base connectivity charge to be $265/mo.
+So we consider our base connectivity charge to be $275/mo.
 You can get a full look at our mobile internet setup at: http://www.technomadia.com/internet.

 This may seem high to you at first – but consider that if we lived in a fixed home; we’d still each have cell phones (and/or a ‘land line’ of some sort) and a bill for high speed internet.
 Plus we’d also probably still have cellular data expenses for our travels, something we both did a lot of before we hit the road.
 Also, some of these costs are paid for by our business.

-If we know we’ll be somewhere with reliable WiFi or other options, we can put our no-contract Millenicom account on ‘vacation’ for up to 3 months at a time for just a $20 fee.
+If we know we’ll be somewhere with reliable WiFi or other options, we can put our no-contract Millenicom account on ‘vacation’ for up to 3 months at no cost.

 Auto/RV Insurance & Registration

-We have a full-timers policy on our bus that is kinda like a combined home-owners and auto policy ($995/yr), and annual tag fees ($73/yr).
-As of 2013, we are registered and insured out of Florida – and we have limited full coverage options for a restored vintage bus conversion.
+We have a full-timers policy on our bus that is kinda like a combined home-owners and auto policy ($1005/yr), and annual tag fees for our personalized speciality plates ($110/yr).
+As of 2013, we are registered and insured out of Florida – and we have limited full coverage options for a restored vintage bus conversion (our policy is through National General – formerly GMAC, and our agent is Epic-Insurance.)

-We also of course have insurance and tag fees on our toad (tow behind vehicle), a 2009 MINI Cooper.
-That comes out to about $870/year in total.
+We also of course have insurance and personalized speciality tag fees on our toad (tow behind vehicle), a 2009 MINI Cooper.
+That comes out to about $950/year in total.

 Total monthly : $172

-We both have an individual HSA plan with moderately high deductibles ($5000/yr) with a provider network that is fairly nationwide.
-We’re currently with Assurant on their PHCS and Aetna networks.
+We both have an individual HSA plan that is ACA compatible, with moderately high deductibles ($5500/yr) with a provider network that is fairly nationwide.
+We’re currently with Assurant on their Aetna PPO network.
 This is a pretty affordable way to go that gives us nation wide access to providers, but does put a lot of the more preventative and minor care costs on us.
 It’s a decent way to go for someone in our age group without major medical problems.

 Our costs above only include our premiums, not contributions to our HSAs or medical expenses we have along the way – so adjust your health care needs accordingly.